'Prep Talk' #1 - 4 Strategies to Prepare for Your Performance Review

 What significant accomplishments have you made?
 What contributions to your company's successes have you made?
 Better yet, how have you made your manager's life easier at work?

-Have you kept a record of your wins, your successes, your responsibilities, and your impact?
-Again, you should be keeping a record of all of this.
+Keep a record of your wins, your successes, your responsibilities, and your impact.
 This way, you have metrics and proof to back up what you’ve done and the value you continuously add.
 Track your progress towards your goals.

 Next, have the conversation with your manager about where you are with your goals and how you've constantly and consistently exceeded them.